History of American newspapers: The Massachusetts Spy and the Patriotic Press

-Many of the papers, however, which were kept alive or brought to life during the war could not adapt themselves to the new conditions of peace.
+Many of the papers, however, which were kept alive or brought to life during the war, could not adapt themselves to the new conditions of peace.
 Perhaps only a dozen of the survivors held their own in the new time, notably the Boston Gazette, which declined rapidly in the following decade, The Connecticut Courant of Hartford, The Providence Gazette, and The Pennsylvania Packet of Philadelphia, to which may be added such representative papers as the Massachusetts Spy, Boston's Independent Chronicle, the New York Journal and Packet, the Newport Mercury, the Maryland Gazette of Annapolis, The Pennsylvania Gazette and The Pennsylvania Journal, both of Philadelphia.
 Practically all were of four small pages, each of three or four columns, issued weekly.
 In 1783, the Pennsylvania Evening Post became the first American daily.
 The next year, the Pennsylvania Packet was published three times a week, and the New York Journal twice a week, as were several of the papers begun in that year.
 There was a notable extension to new fields.
 In Vermont, where the first paper, established in 1781, had soon died, another arose in 1783; in Maine, two were started in 1785.
-In 1786, the first one west of the Alleghenies appeared at Pittsburgh, and following the westward tide of immigration the Kentucky Gazette was begun at Lexington in 1787.
+In 1786, the first one west of the Alleghenies appeared in Pittsburgh, and following the westward tide of immigration, the Kentucky Gazette was begun at Lexington in 1787.

 Conditions were hardly more favorable to newspapers than during the recent conflict.
 The sources of news were much the same; the means of communication and the postal system were little improved.
 Newspapers were not carried in the mails but by favor of the postmen, and the money of one state was of dubious value in another.
 Consequently, circulations were small, rarely reaching a thousand; subscribers were slow in paying; and advertisements were not plentiful.
 Newspapers remained subject to provincial laws of libel, in accordance with the old common law, and were, as in Massachusetts for a short time in 1785, subject to special state taxes on paper or on advertisements.
-But public sentiment was growing strongly against all legal restrictions, and in general the papers practiced freedom, not to say license, of utterance.
+But public sentiment was growing strongly against all legal restrictions, and in general, the papers practiced freedom, not to say license, of utterance.